|Connect with us|

 The Medicaid Enterprise Systems Conference (MESC) provides attendees with an opportunity to participate in approximately ninety individual concurrent educational sessions over the four and a half day period.
 The educational content of the MESC is developed through a national planning committee made up of representatives from both the public and private sectors including the Centers for Medicare & Medicaid Services (CMS), Systems Technical Advisory Group (S-TAG), National Medicaid EDI HIPAA Workgroup (NEMH), and the Private Sector Technology Group (PSTG).

 The 2017 MES Conference will be held Monday, August 14, 2017 - Friday, August 18, 2017 in Baltimore, MD.
-Planning for this year's conference is underway - be sure to visit MESConference.org for the latest information.
+Be sure to visit MESConference.org for the latest information.

 The purpose of PSTG is to provide a discussion and information forum for a broad based and diverse group of information technology companies and professionals that provide solutions in the health care information systems environment and all related activities.
 The group's expertise spans all aspects of the health care information technology industry.
 PSTG serves as a valuable resource for federal and state governments to obtain information regarding the application of information technologies to health care services administration.